 Subject Tests are required or recommended by many of the more selective universities as an addition to the SAT or ACT.
 Though not required by all colleges, they may be a way to show academic prowess in a subject or subjects of the student's choice.

-If Subject Tests are part of your testing plan, or you're not sure whether they're part of your path, now is the time to speak with your Test Prep Advisor and begin the diagnostic testing process so we can help develop an individualized study strategy.
+If Subject Tests are part of your testing plan, or you're not sure whether they're part of your path, now is the time to speak with your advisor and begin the diagnostic testing process so we can help develop an individualized study strategy.